Migos rapper Takeoff dead after shooting outside Houston bowling alley, rep says

 Security guards who were in the area heard the shooting but did not see who did it, a police spokesperson said.
 Two other people were injured and taken to hospitals in private vehicles.

-No arrests have been announced.
-Media members at the scene later Tuesday morning were being kept across the street, which was otherwise blocked off to the public.
+No arrests have been announced and few details were released about what led up to the shooting, but Houston police planned a news conference for Tuesday afternoon.
+Media members at the scene later Tuesday morning were being kept across the street, which was otherwise blocked off to the public, and 810 Billiards & Bowling's management did not immediately respond to a phone message seeking comment.

+Tuesday morning, several fans had gathered across the street from the bowling alley, which is in a three-story downtown Houston retail complex that includes high-end restaurants, a House of Blues and is near a Four Seasons hotel.

+Isaiah Lopez, 24, said he rushed down from his home in the Houston suburb of Humble after hearing Takeoff had been killed.

 Takeoff was the youngest member of Migos, the rap trio from suburban Atlanta that also featured his uncle Quavo and cousin Offset.
 They first broke through with the massive hit “Versace” in 2013.
 The song was remixed by Drake, heightening its popularity.

-The trio also played a fictional version of themselves on an episode of the hit TV show “Atlanta,” but the group wasn't currently together.
+The trio also played a fictional version of themselves on an episode of the hit TV show “Atlanta,” but the group was not currently together.

 Landrum reported from Los Angeles.
-Associated Press writer Jill Bleed in Little Rock, Arkansas, contributed to this report.
+Associated Press writer Jill Bleed in Little Rock, Arkansas, and Jake Bleiberg in Dallas contributed to this report.